canstar

 A gap can arise from:

-Most health insurers have agreements with both hospitals and medical specialists around how much they will pay towards medical costs.
+Most health insurers have agreements with both hospitals and medical specialists around how much they'll pay towards medical costs.
 If you use a hospital or doctor that either does not have an agreement with your health fund or charges above the amount that the fund will cover, you could end up paying a significant gap amount for your treatment.

-Keep in mind that a gap is different to the health insurance excess you may need to pay when making a claim.
+Keep in mind that a gap is different to the health insurance excess you may need to pay when making a hospital-related claim.

 What is gap cover?